BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 As shown, the public halves of the keypairs are readable by anyone, while the private halves are encrypted with your password.
 This mirrors how SSH works with `id_rsa` and `id_rsa.pub`, except your XID bundles both into a single document.

-Your `SigningPublicKey` is also your "inception key" because your XID identifier (`XID(c7e764b7)`) is the SHA-256 hash of this signing key.
-That's why it's called an inception key: it's the key that defines your XID.
+Your `SigningPublicKey` is also called your "inception key" because your XID identifier (`XID(c7e764b7)`) is the SHA-256 hash of this signing key.
+Hence the name: it's the key that defines your XID.
 Your identifier never changes because it's permanently bound to this original key.

 > :warning: **The Signing Key Defines the Identity**: The same keypairs always produce the same XID identifier because it's derived from the public key.
 If you regenerate from the same keys, you get the same identity.
 If you lose the keys, you lose the identity, just as with SSH.